-Feeding your horse during the winter can be a challenge, so we asked the experts how to get the most out of your horse’s forage without compromising their health and performance.
+Feeding your horse during the winter can be a challenge, and no-one wants to over pay for their horse’s hay or haylage, so we asked the experts how to get the most out of your horse’s forage without compromising their health and performance.

-Fibre is essential for hindgut function and it is the process of digestion that helps keep the horse warm.
-Fibre also supplies slow-release energy and reduces the risk of colic, so what is the best way to ensure we are feeding enough fibre to our horses without any unnecessary expensive wastage?
+Fibre is essential for hindgut function and the process of digestion helps to keep the horse warm.
+Fibre also supplies slow-release energy and reduces the risk of colic in horses, so what is the best way to ensure we are feeding enough fibre to our horses without any unnecessary expensive wastage?

 1. Katie Williams, head of nutrition at Dengie Horse Feeds, says: “Research has shown that offering a variety of fibre types — hay, haylage, chopped fibre — keeps stabled horses happy and stimulated.
 Offering a bucket of chopped fibre, such as Hi-Fi Original, with carrots and apples is a great way of increasing fibre intake and encouraging them to forage.”